 We would like parents, and leaders to help with the auction.
 In order to make this a success, the more people willing to volunteer, will help to insure a more successful auction for the members.
-There will be sign-up sheets available to volunteer for this.
+There will be a signup genius available to volunteer for this.